The Numerical Stability of Hyperbolic Representation Learning: Tree Optimization

 The Euclidean initialization of all tested trees are visualized in \Cref{tab:sim_tree_vis_full}.
 In \Cref{tab:average_distortion_full}, we present all embedding results in distortion $\delta$, max distortion $\delta^{\max}$, and embedding diameters $d$.

-The hierarchy that the Euclidean parametrization is comparable with and slightly better than the Lorentz model and that the Lorentz model is better than the Poincaré ball persists in all tested dataset.
+The hierarchy that the Euclidean parametrization is comparable with and slightly better than the Lorentz model and that the Lorentz model is better than the Poincar\'{e} ball persists in all tested datasets.
 We also visualize all embeddings at their final training stage in \Cref{tab:sim_tree_vis_emb_part1} and \Cref{tab:sim_tree_vis_emb_part2}.
-Note that Poincaré embeddings in general are more contracted than their alternatives, further demonstrating its optimization disadvantage.
+Note that Poincar\'{e} embeddings in general are more contracted than their alternatives, further demonstrating its optimization disadvantage.